fortana-co/react-dropzone-uploader/README.md

   canRestart: PropTypes.bool, // false to remove restart upload button in file preview
   canRemove: PropTypes.bool, // false to remove remove file button in file preview

-  instructions: PropTypes.node, // dropzone instructions if dropzone contains no files; null to remove
+  dropzoneContent: PropTypes.node, // first child of Layout if dropzone contains no files
-  withFilesInstructions: PropTypes.node, // dropzone instructions if dropzone contains file(s); null to remove
+  dropzoneWithFilesContent: PropTypes.node, // first child of Layout if dropzone contains file(s)
-  fileInputText: PropTypes.node, // '' or null to remove
+  inputContent: PropTypes.node, // '' or null to remove
-  fileInputWithFilesText: PropTypes.node, // '' or null to remove
+  inputWithFilesContent: PropTypes.node, // '' or null to remove
-  submitButtonText: PropTypes.node, // '' or null to remove
+  submitButtonContent: PropTypes.node, // '' or null to remove
   submitButtonDisabled: PropTypes.bool,

   classNames: PropTypes.object, // see "Custom Styles" section